AchodoBismark/chrome-extension-qra-interview/README.md

 ## Steps To install this extension on your chrome browser

-- Download a Zip file of this repository from [github](https://github.com/AchodoBismark/chrome-extension-qra-interview)
+- Download a Zip file of this repository from [github](https://github.com/AchodoBismark/chrome-extension-qra-interview) through the code button dropdown.

 - Unzip the file and take note of the path.